DECLARE SUB

 See the CALL statement for more details.

 notice You must declare each function before writing the function or calling the function.
 And the declaration must match the function.
+Optional you can use CONFIG SUBMODE=NEW so DECLARE is not required.

 See also